Rishabh2728/Rishabh2728/README.md

 ### 🏫 CMS Backend

-School management backend with authentication, attendance tracking and timetable management.
+A social platform backend where users can create posts, interact with content, and communicate with others.

 🔗 https://github.com/Rishabh2728/cms-backend